Git-TM/Git-TM/README.md

 - 🔭 I’m currently working on a skate application, my portfolio.
 - 🌱 I’m currently learning backend development, all the web (TCP, Cache, TDD, API etc..), and JavaScript !
 ---------------------
-- ⚡ Personal life : Code, Skateboard, relationships (family, friends) and eating is 80% of what I do during my week.
+- ⚡ Personal life : Code, Skateboard, relationships (family, friends) and eating is 80% of what I love and what I do during my week.
 - 💬 I can't really live without Notion ...
 ---------------------
 - 📫 How to reach me: tristanmonteiro97@gmail.com or on Linkedin : linkedin.com/in/tristan-monteiro/